 - complete coursework (credits earned can be transferred to their home universities or can be applied toward a degree at CSUN or another U.S. university or college should that institution approve the credit transfer),

 - study subjects not taught or not available in their home countries,

 - gain new perspectives in their fields of study,

 - experience campus life at an American university, and/or

 - learn about the culture of Southern California

 Students may choose from the many courses offered by the university each semester.
 Enrollment is on a space-available basis and requires students to meet the course prerequisites and obtain the department's/instructor's approval.

-Participants in this program also receive a CSUN student identification card, which provides access to campus-wide free Wi-Fi connection, computer labs, and printers.
-Students can also use the Oviatt Library, Student Health Center, Student Recreation Center (for a small fee), swimming pools, and many other university facilities.
+Students receive a CSUN student identification card, which provides access to campus-wide Wi-Fi connection, computer labs and printers.
+Students can also use campus facilities, such as the University Library, Student Health Center, Student Recreation Center (for an additional fee).

 *US Citizens, residing outside of the US and holding with dual citizenship, may apply to the SAC program, however, will not receive a Form I-20.
 An alternative option to take academic-credit classes, for U.S. citizens, in the Fall and Spring semesters is through the Open University program.